-A language family of Central America and western North America including Comanche, Hopi, Nahuatl (the language of the Aztecs), Paiute, Pima, and Shoshone.
+Relating to or denoting a language family of Central America and western North America including Nahuatl (the language of the Aztecs), Shoshone, and Paiute.

 - Uto-Aztecan is one of the largest language families of North and Central America in terms of population, linguistic diversity and geographic distribution.

 - The party exchanges gifts with the local inhabitants, who speak Uto-Aztecan, and leaves the next morning.